Mateusz-Ramotowski-Poland/Daily-week-organizer/README.md

 version 1.3
 -V add voice after timer reach 0;

+-V when you add timer it should be clean without data -V test how it works and refactor your code

+Version 1.4
-- add button/buttons for setting the timer
+-V add button/buttons for setting the timer
 - Add modal window (form) for timer editing
 - Add modal window after time will reach 0
--V when you add timer it should be clean without data
-- test how it works and refactor your code

-Version 1.4
 - make nice looking layout for it